Guides

 Your agent loads skill names and descriptions at startup (lightweight), then reads the full instructions on-demand when a user's request matches a skill.

-Custom Security Policies ~5 minutes
+Custom Security Policies Advanced / Developer

 By default, every TamaleBot agent runs with a built-in security policy that blocks dangerous commands, sensitive file access, and data exfiltration.
 For advanced users, you can define custom policies in YAML to tighten or loosen rules for your specific use case.